 Cash and cash equivalents comprise short-term deposits and capital call accounts/call deposit accounts with banks.
-Cash equivalents are short-term investments that are, in most circumstances, convertible to known amounts of cash.

 Financial assets at amortised cost are measured at amortised cost using the effective interest method less the provision for expected credit losses (ECL).
 A general approach is applied by the Schemes in calculating an allowance for expected credit losses.
 For credit exposures for which there has not been a significant increase in credit risk since initial recognition, ECLs are provided for credit losses that result from default events that are possible within the next 12-months.
 For credit exposures for which there has been a significant increase in credit risk since initial recognition, a loss allowance is required for credit losses expected over the remaining life of the exposure.